 There are five different speeds and an automatic speed adjuster.
-On the other hand, the 45i comes with a top speed of 215 CFM, so it’s pretty mild.
+On the other hand, the 45i comes with a top rate of 215 CFM, so it’s pretty mild.
 Due to this, the 45i also comes with a slightly lower noise level rating at low speed.
-However, at high speed, both the units produce a similar amount of noise.
+However, both air cleaners produce similar noise at high speeds.

-In most cases, both these machines are quiet, and they don’t make much noise.
+In most cases, both these machines are quiet and don’t make much noise.
 You might not notice a unit running around you unless you turn its turbojet on-air and run it at full CFM.
-It means that you can take a nap while your air purifier is working and don’t bother the boat waking up from the noise.
+It means you can nap while your air purifier is working and don’t bother the boat waking up from the noise.

 The 45i comes with a noise level rating of 23 dB at low speed and 49 dB at high speed.
 On the other hand, the 75i comes with a slightly high noise level rating of 25 dB, but the high-speed noise level is similar to the high speed if you compare it with 45i.

-The units are generally quite soft in their operation.
-Just for reference, human conversation comes with a noise level rating of 60 dB.
-It means that these units are quite low, and they are barely noticeable when running.
+Both air purifiers are generally quite soft in their operation.
+For reference, human conversation comes with a noise level of 60 dB.
+It means that these cleaners are pretty low and barely noticeable when running.

 Alen BreatheSmart Power Consumption

-Obviously, the bigger unit is going to be much more power-hungry as well.
-But you don’t have to worry much about this factor because both these units are Energy Star rated, so your wattage will be kept low.
-Both units come with this rating, and it means that the unit is designed to optimize the use of electricity fully.
+The bigger machine is going to be much more power-hungry as well.
+But you don’t have to worry much about this factor because both are Energy Star rated, so your wattage will be kept low.

 Alen BreatheSmart CADR, ACH, Room Coverage

 The 75i comes with a CADR rating of 347, while that of the 45i is only 245.
-As far as air changes per hour or ACH is concerned, the 45i does around 4 to 6 times per hour based on the weather and requirements.
+Regarding air changes per hour or ACH, the 45i does around 4 to 6 times per hour based on the weather and requirements.

 But the 75i does that even better, and it can change the air around 6 to 7 times.
 In addition, the 75i comes with an area coverage of 1300 square feet, while the 45i comes with 800 square feet.